soy free PORK

 use in other things, like lasagna, salad topper, use your imagination.
 More versatile!
 A real cost saving.

-Also save that fat and use like lard for cooking other stuff.
-This is a good way to keep a steady supply of
+Save that fat and use like lard for cooking other stuff.
+This is a good way to keep a steady supply of small

-small amounts of fat for cooking.
+amounts of fat for cooking.
 And it's just good clean fat, not loaded up with salt and smoke flavor!
-I
+I strongly

 Ham and ham slices I have used fresh and found the same to be true.
 Cooked on the grill was extra